 ½ tsp. glucomannan powder

-2 T. grated Monterey Jack cheese
+2 T. grated Monterrey Jack cheese

 1 T. chia gel (1T. ground chia in 9T. water.
-Set up 5-10 min.
-Shake.
+Gels up in 5-10 min.
+Shake several times.
 Can refrigerate leftover gel 1 week)

 1 tsp. melted unsalted butter

-1 T. heavy cream mixed with 3T. water (or all low-carb milk)
+1 T. heavy cream mixed with 3T. water

 287 calories